-Judith Thompson is a widely recognized playwright, director, screenwriter, actor and producer, with work that has garnered national and international awards and has been widely studied and praised by critics throughout her career.
+Judith Thompson is a widely recognized playwright, director, screenwriter, actor and artistic director/producer, with work that has garnered national and international awards and has been widely studied and praised by critics throughout her career.

-Thompson completed her BA in English at Queen’s University then went on to pursue acting at the National Theatre School of Canada and graduated shortly after.
-She is now a professor at the University of Guelph for the School of English and Theatre Studies teaching courses in acting and playwriting, and Devising.
+Thompson completed her BA in English at Queen’s University then went on to pursue acting at the National Theatre School of Canada, where she graduated three years later.
+She is now a Professor at the University of Guelph for the School of English and Theatre Studies teaching courses in acting and playwriting, and Devising.
 She frequently directs the Mainstage shows.

 Judith Thompson has published works in a variety of medias.
 Her plays include The Crackwalker, White Biting Dog, I Am Yours, Lion in the Streets, The Yellow Canaries, Sled, Perfect Pie, Habitat, Enoch Arden in the Hope Shelter, Palace of the End, Body and Soul, Hedda Gabler and Electra (Sirens) , Watching Glory Die, and Who Killed Snow White.
 She wrote two feature films, Lost and Delirious, Perfect Pie; there is a Polish film of her play I Am Yours, as well.
-She wrote two television movies, Turning to Stone, and Life with Billy; and radio plays, Tornado, A Big White Light, (the Prix Italia for radio plays) Quickening, A Kissing Way, Sugarcane, and The Gliding.
-Thompson currently has two additional plays in progress as well, Such Creatures (Passe Muraille, Jan/Feb ’10) and Blue Rivers (Can Stage Commission).
+She wrote two television movies, Turning to Stone, and Life with Billy; radio plays: Tornado, ( awarded the Nellie) A Big White Light, (the Prix Italia for radio plays) Quickening, A Kissing Way, Sugarcane, and The Gliding.
+Chapters in Luminous Ink ( U of T press) and Why Writing (ed Priscilla Uppal)

 Judith Thompson’s creativity and intriguing work has been awarded numerous times.
-Awards include: Officer of the Order of Canada, 2 Governor General Awards, Toronto Arts Award, 2 Chalmers Awards, Walter Carsen Performing Arts Award, and the Susan Smith Blackburn Award for a Woman Writing in English, and the Amnesty International Freedom of Expression Award.
+Awards include: Officer of the Order of Canada, 2 Governor General Awards, Toronto Arts Award, 2 Chalmers Awards, Dora Award, Walter Carsen Performing Arts Award, Epilepsy Ontario Award,the Susan Smith Blackburn Award for a Woman Writing in English, and the Amnesty International Freedom of Expression Award.
 She has honourary PhDs from Queen's University and Thornloe University.